jorgenskogmo/shoelace/docs/resources/parity.md

 # Parity

-The following table maps what's in our chakra and shoelace versions.
+The following table maps what's in our chakra and Klik versions.

 | **klik/chakra**               | **klik/shoelace** | Parity | Notes |